Lectio: 26th Sunday of ordinary time (B)

 5. For those who wish to go deeper into the theme

 ● As we said above, this Sunday’s Gospel presents three important requirements for the conversion of anyone who wishes to be Jesus’ disciple: (i) Not to have a closed mentality like that of John the disciple who thought he owned Jesus, but to be open and ecumenical, able to recognise good in others, even though they may belong to another religion. (ii) To overcome the mentality of those who considered themselves superior to others and who, thus, despised the little ones and the poor and drew apart from the community.
 According to Jesus, such a person deserves to have a millstone tied round his neck and to be thrown into the depths of the sea. (iii) Jesus asks us not to let routine enter our living out of the Gospel, but that we may be able to break the ties that prevent us from living it fully.

 ● These three pointers are very real for us today.
 Many members of the Catholic Church tend to be anti-ecumenical and have a closed mentality as if we Christians are better than others.
-In today’s world, dominated by a neo-liberal system, many despise the little ones and everywhere poverty, hunger, refugees and those abandoned are on the increase.
+In today’s world, dominated by a liberal system of thought, many despise the little ones and everywhere poverty, hunger, refugees and those abandoned are on the increase.
 We Christians are often not committed to live the Gospel.
 If we, millions of Christians, were to really live the Gospel, the world would be a different place.

 b) A commentary on the text: